 incorporate natural ecosystems into urban areas, to host local wildlife, and to enhance the experience of urban public spaces.

 use vegetation to control urban microclimates – to stabilise temperature and humidity.

 enhance the life of the community and relationships between people, by creating convivial social environments.

 support an innovative culture which enables people to flourish and develop their creative potential, and use new technologies to improve liveability.

 have frequent public transport connecting local centres.

-comprises buildings that make the best use of sun, wind and rainfall to supply the energy and water needs of occupants.
-These should include multi-story buildings to maximize the land available for green space.
+comprise buildings that make the best use of sun, wind and rainfall to supply the energy and water needs of occupants.
+These should include multi-storey buildings to maximize the land available for green space.

 contain industry and commerce that minimise the throughput of raw materials, that involve the re-use and recycling of materials and minimise the transportation of materials.